YeonwooSung/ai_book/Experiments/speech-ai/speech-emotion-recognition/README.md

 - Editing the emotions specified in `utils.py` in `AVAILABLE_EMOTIONS` constant.

 When you modified anything, you can run `ser.py` to retrain the model.

-If you want to only use this efficiently, definitely check [Emotion Recognition using Speech](https://github.com/x4nth055/emotion-recognition-using-speech) repository which ease this process a lot.